zesk/build/docs/tools/assert.md

 #### Arguments

+- `expectedExitCode` - A numeric exit code not expected from the command
+- `command` - The command to run
+- `arguments` - Any arguments to pass to the command to run
 - `--help` - Optional.
 Flag.
 Display this help.
 - `--line lineNumber` - Optional.
 Integer.
 Line number of calling function.
 - `--debug` - Optional.
 Flag.
 Debugging